12 Common Habits You Should Avoid in the Drive-Through

 Your turn to order?
 Pull up and talk clearly into the speaker.
 Don’t mumble or face the back seat while ordering.
 Likewise, don’t yell or shout into the speaker.
 That’s just bad manners.

 One of the top pet peeves of drive-through workers?
 Having everyone in the car say their own order, especially your kids.
 It’s hard to hear, which slows things down and increases the likelihood of a mistake in your order.
-You don’t always have to go to a drive-through to get fast food—here are fast-food items you can find at the grocery store.

 Don’t interrupt the order-taker